 EXECUTIVE SUMMERY

-The wolf is the players enemy, who is portrayed as an evil character who wants to hunt all of the creatures of the forest to satisfy its hunger for food.
-Defined by its sleek fur, grin, and surround by an aura of darkness gives the creature a sinister touch to be well known by the player.
-Each of its states has its own special look calm is roaming, alert is more aware, and angry is attacking.
-The wolf within the game is based of a living breathing one so to increase its reality the sounds and attack patterns of a wolf are portrayed on to the game version.
+The wolf is the player’s enemy, who is portrayed as an evil character who wants to hunt all of the creatures of the forest to satisfy its hunger for food.
+Defined by its sleek fur, grin, and an aura of darkness the creature gives off a sinister touch that will be well known by the player.
+Each of the wolf’s emotional states has its own special look: calm is shown by roaming, alert is shown by being more aware, and angry is shown through attacks.
+The wolf within the game is based off the living breathing version to increase its reality.
+These sounds and attack patterns of a wolf from the real world are portrayed on to the game version.

 CHARACTER SPECS

 The Wolf is one of the player’s main enemies.
-The only mood changes that will appear are suspicion or anger when the main player gets near the wolf but the player can’t reflect their own personality on this character.
-The player has little influence on the character except for activating its alert or anger mood and can’t design the wolf because they are enemies.
-The animal will appear in random areas of the forest and roam around until it sees its prey.
-The player has little control to where the wolf travels except if the player runs away the wolf will follow for a while.
-If there are multiple animals of prey around they will attack each other if they are not the same type, depending on its hunger, and amount of prey for them to attack.
+The only mood changes that will appear are suspicion or anger and show up when the main player gets near the wolf.
+The player can’t reflect their own personality on this character, has little influence on the character except for activating its alert or anger mood, and can’t design the wolf because they are enemies.
+The animal will appear in random areas of the forest and will roam around until it sees its prey.
+The player has little control as to where the wolf travels except if the player runs away the wolf who will follow in pursuit for a while.
+If there are multiple animals of prey around, the wolves will fight each other if they are not from the same can.
+This behavior also depends on their hunger level and the amount of prey for them to eat.